quotapath/orphic-cypress/README.md

   - transforms around the docgen details so that you could dynamically change them before they hit anything in storybook, e.g. add `_Optional_` to optional props b/c the red star isn't obvous enough
 - an addon panel?
 Maybe it could display the results or even snapshots of the last cypress run of that test
 - e2e tests for example purposes and to validate docs, with merged coverage. e2e works fine, getting it to properly cover the storybook code wasn't yet
+- vue support.
+Or angular, plain html etc. not sure how much appetite I have for that since our daily driver is react and it'd probably be an undertaking, but maybe.
+Contributions welcome!

 # Prior Art